seilanhiep/data/kh/source_data/LASSP/systematic_land_registration_2013/systematic_land_registration_2013_metadata.md

 Completeness

 This dataset provides SLR registration as of March 2013.
-According to Save Cambodia's Wildlife's Atlas of Cambodia, the government indended to extend SLR to all Cambodian provinces from September 2013.
+According to Save Cambodia's Wildlife's Atlas of Cambodia, the government intended to extend SLR to all Cambodian provinces from September 2013.

 Processes